truongluan303/rata-alada-chat-app/README.md

 # Rata Alada <?> Chat App
 A terminal chat application inspired by Batman and the Riddler's texting scene in "The Batman" 2022 movie.

 ![rata-alada](https://user-images.githubusercontent.com/83048295/174564148-e6695db3-0b9d-4b57-95d5-0d1c40839a81.png)

+### Platform
+This application is written for Linux/Unix systems as it has libraries that are not native to Windows.